zimfw/zimfw/modules/git-info/README.md

 Verbose mode uses `git status` and computes the count of indexed, unindexed and also untracked files.
 It can be enabled with the following zstyle:

-    zstyle ':zim:git-info' verbose 'yes'
+    zstyle ':zim:git-info' verbose yes

 In non-verbose mode, the 'untracked' context is not available (see Main Contexts below), and untracked files are also not considered for computing the 'dirty' context.
-Using `git status` or checking for untracked files can be [expensive](https://gist.github.com/sindresorhus/3898739).
+Using `git status` to check for untracked files can be [expensive](https://gist.github.com/sindresorhus/3898739).

 Theming